German police rule out terrorism after fatal disco shooting

-BERLIN, July 30 — An Iraqi gunman died in a shootout with German police early today after killing one person in a nightclub in the southern city of Konstanz, police said, ruling out terrorism as a motive.
+KONSTANZ (Germany), July 31 — An Iraqi gunman died in a shootout with German police early yesterday after killing one person in a nightclub in the southern city of Konstanz, police said, ruling out terrorism as a motive.

 “The motives of the man who acted alone are unclear,” Konstanz police spokesman Fritz Bezikofer told broadcaster n-tv.